peterlefanulumsdaine/cartmell-thesis/README.md

 - Typos: correct unambiguous typos; if in doubt, leave unchanged but add comment for proofreaders.
 - Punctuation etc: stick closely to Cartmell's (sometimes idiosyncratic), except when inconsistent to the extent of being a typo.
 - Accents: add where missing.
 (Notably `Martin-L\"o{}f`).
-- Bibliography: probably modernise bibliography style; for now keep citation style unchanged (i.e. numeric), possibly change to a more reader-friendly style (e.g. alphabetical)
+- Bibliography: probably modernise bibliography style; for now keep citation style unchanged (i.e. numeric), possibly change to a more reader-friendly style (e.g. alphabetical).

 ## General LaTeX style